Key takeaways

 What can I take in place of phentermine?

-If you are looking for a phentermine alternative, other types of medications are available.
-The table below compares phentermine (in bold) with common alternatives.
+Other types of medications are available if you are looking for a phentermine alternative.
+The table below compares phentermine with common alternatives.
 All of the weight loss drugs listed are FDA-approved prescription medications.
-One of these options may be more suitable for certain individuals due to different side effect profiles or dosing schedules.
+Your healthcare provider can advise you on which medication may be best for you.

 ---|---|---|---|